List of Indian football champions

-The Indian football champions are the winners of the highest league in Indian men's football, which is currently the Indian Super League.
+The Indian football champions are the winners of the highest tier of the Indian football league system, currently the Indian Super League.

-Though Indian football tournaments dates back to the eighteenth century, a proper league system, the National Football League (NFL) was established in 1996, playing it first season in 1996–97.
-Its champions were considered the national champions.
+Though Indian football tournaments date back to the eighteenth century, a proper league system, the National Football League (NFL) was established in 1996–97.
 After the 2006–07 season, the NFL was rebranded, becoming the I-League with its champions continuing to be considered national champions until 2017, when the Indian Super League (ISL) became the country's joint premier football league.
-In 2022, ISL became the only top tier football league of the country.
+In 2022, ISL became the only top-tier football league of the country.
 ISL playoffs winners were considered as ISL champions until 2021–22 season.
-Later from 2022–23 season, ISL champions designation was awarded to the table toppers.
+From 2022–23 season, ISL champions designation was awarded to the table toppers.

-There are 12 clubs who have won either the National Football League or the I-League and championships and six clubs who have won the Indian Super League since the league became the joint top division in India.
+There are 12 clubs who have won either the National Football League or the I-League, and six clubs who have won the Indian Super League.
 JCT were the first club to have won any championship, winning the 1996–97 NFL.
-Mohun Bagan are the most successful club, winning championships seven times, NFL three times, I-League twice and ISL twice.
+Mohun Bagan are the most successful club, winning championships five times, NFL three times and I-League twice.